 He bonds well to people when they prove trustworthy and caring but doesn't care much for people in a hurry or too business like.
 He LOVES being told he is handsome and quite likes the occasional smooch (but not in front of anyone).
 He would not be a beginners horse and is best suited to someone who has experience with off the track horses.
 I have been told he is grumpy 'old man" and he can nip but I always found him to be easy to work with, although he was a clear communicator if I found somewhere sore.
 He was always very eager to see me and I always treated him free in his box.
 I saw him regularly for about 3 years and in that time he has almost had nothing wrong with him which indicates to me he is quite well balanced in his movement.
 I am told he moves well and has a comfy canter.
 He has been jumped a couple of times.

-I feel he is not the type to be happy 100% in paddock unless there was a good shelter.
+I feel he is not the type to be happy 100% in paddock unless there was suitable shelter.
 Although I am sure over time he could get used to the wilder side of life.
-He would love the balance of yard & shelter at night with day time turn out if it was on offer He has the normal wear and tear of a horse who has raced for a few years.
+He would love the balance of yard & shelter at night with day time turn out if it was on offer.
+He has the normal wear and tear of a horse who has raced for a few years.
 The only injury I am aware of is a small strain to his right shoulder (tricep) a year or so ago, the trainer can talk to you about anything else.

-Which bring us to the TRAINER, he loves him, if he could keep him he would.
+Which brings us to the TRAINER, he loves him, if he could keep him he would.
 There is no hurry to find him a home, it has to be the right home.
 Be aware if you would like Rory, his trainer will love regular updates and pics.
 Currently located at Mulgoa, Western Sydney.

 Send me a text for more info - Rebecca 0419 003 530 and fill out the Expression of Interest Form and email to